70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Isola Bella represents the beauty and elegance of Italian Renaissance architecture and garden design.

-You should not miss the opportunity to explore the ornate palace and stunning gardens that makeup Isola Bella.
+You should not miss the opportunity to explore the ornate palace and stunning gardens that make up Isola Bella.
 The palace features ornate rooms and intricate artwork that showcase the opulence and grandeur of the Baroque period.

 The gardens, built on multiple levels, feature various plants, sculptures, fountains, and stunning lake views.
 Be sure to walk along the Terrace of the Mermaids, which offers breathtaking panoramic views of the lake and surrounding mountains.